msacchi/SeismicLab/README.md

  * Run setpath to have access to SeismicLab codes, data and demos
  * Good luck

-The old SeismicLab software from 1997 was written to provide examples to undergraduates taking my. courses.
+The old SeismicLab software from 1997 was written to provide examples to undergraduates taking my courses.
 The old  repository is here: http://seismic-lab.physics.ualberta.ca/ and it is not mantain anymore.
 So if you want to use SeismicLab, please, downloading this version from GitHub.